Funding and finance

-Further information about the R&D Finance team can be found here
+Further information can be found at R&D Finance

 The information below will help you find the latest information funding calls and links to partner websites.

 The National Institute for Health Research’s vision is to improve the health and wealth of the nation through research.
 Visit the NIHR website to find out more about funding opportunities, including funding for research studies and training/career development.
 The NIHR also offers extensive career development opportunities for health care professionals including, nurses, midwives, allied healthcare professionals and doctors.